sohaib1khan/kubernetes_craft/Skaffold_Deployments/jenkins/README.md

 # Jenkins Deployment on Kubernetes with Skaffold

-This repository contains the necessary configuration to deploy Jenkins on a Kubernetes cluster using Skaffold.
+This directory contains the necessary configuration to deploy Jenkins on a Kubernetes cluster using Skaffold.
 Jenkins is deployed as a single-node application, utilizing persistent storage on the host machine, and is exposed via a MetalLB load balancer.

 ## Project Structure